reddit-pygame/turkey-shoot-challenge/README.md

 #Turkey Shoot Challenge

 A seasonally-themed challenge for autumn, this one focuses on implementing a mini-map to help the player navigate the game world.
+The provided code is a topdown shooter where you hunt turkeys.

 ##How It Works

 *Turkeys*

 Turkeys use a simple state engine to determine their behavior.
 The duration of each state (Walking, Idle, Fleeing) is randomly determined when it is instantiated.
 When the current state finishes a new state is randomly chosen and instantiated (the Fleeing state is never chosen randomly).

 Turkeys are a nervous lot and will flee from the player (see Stealth section below).

 *Stealth*